photomanai/WhatsappMessageSender/README.md

 ## ✍️ Author

-Created by \[Your Name].
+Created by \Photomanai.
 Contributions and suggestions welcome!